luismigueldlcrz/basiCly/README.md

 # basiCly

 basiCly is designed with simplicity and clarity as its core principles.
 It takes inspiration from the structure of C while adopting the readability and flexibility of Python.
 The language aims to reduce syntactic complexity by simplifying rules and keywords, allowing learners to focus more on logic and problem-solving rather than syntax memorization.

-Unlike traditional languages that can be intimidating for first-time learners, this language uses plain-English keywords (such as check, show, and start) and flexible formatting, making it more intuitive and less prone to errors.
+Unlike traditional languages that can be intimidating for first-time learners, this language uses plain-English keywords (such as `check`, `show`, and `start`) and flexible formatting, making it more intuitive and less prone to errors.
 It bridges the gap between readability and structure, helping beginners transition smoothly to more advanced languages like C, C++, or Java.

 ---

 # Project Workflow Guide
----

 ## 💻 **Step 1: Clone the Repository to Your Computer**

 Open your terminal or command prompt, then run the following commands:
 ```bash
 git clone https://github.com/luismigueldlcrz/basiCly.git
 cd basiCly